Malinois Puppies for Sale | Trained Belgian Malinois for Sale

 ORIGINS

 Dogs have been an integral part of Belgium’s history, with shepherd dogs appearing as far back as medieval times.
-Prior to the development of modern day dog breeds, dogs were bred for function over form, and dogs that performed a specific type of job could have a variety of appearances, ranging from large to small, and short-coated to long-coated, with everything in between, depending on the physical characteristics selected for to perform a certain job, the genetics available in a certain population, and regional style or preference.
+Before modern dog breeds were established, dogs were bred for their function rather than appearance, with each working dog shaped to suit its job, whether that meant being large or small, short-coated or long-coated, and every variation in between, depending on the physical characteristics selected for to perform a certain job, the genetics available in a certain population, and regional style or preference.
 This was true for the shepherds’ dogs of Belgium.

-In Belgium, the breed’s country of origin, these are all considered four varieties of one breed, since all four varieties would appear in one litter up to the time they were sorted.
+In Belgium, where this unique dog breed originated, all four varieties were once considered part of a single breed, often appearing in the same litters before formal categorization.
 However, some other organizations consider them four separate breeds.
 Continental Kennel Club considers them four varieties of the same breed: the Belgian Sheepdog.

 Breed Characteristics